 Dividends are like the Tom Hanks of investing.
 Who could dislike a two-time Oscar Best Actor game enough to commit so thoroughly to playing David S. Pumpkins?
 And who could dislike free money distributed quarterly by a public company to every one of its shareholders?

 Dividends, by definition, are a regularly-issued taste of a company’s corporate profits paid on a per-share basis regardless of whether a stock happens to be up or down.
 Dividends by and large are more common with older, massive companies.
 Procter & Gamble pays them; Alphabet does not.
 It’s important to know a bit about how they work before hopping in bed with the first stock that offers a sexy 10% dividend yield.
 Just because dividends are high at a certain moment in time doesn’t mean they will always be so.
 Boards of directors may decide to raise or lower dividends depending on the financial health of the company.
 And some companies offer high dividend yields like colorful plumage to lure investors into buying dud stocks.
-There’s even a name for these nogoodnik equities: dividend value traps.Wealthsimple Invest is an automated way to grow your money like the worlds most sophisticated investors.
+There’s even a name for these nogoodnik equities: dividend value traps.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 If you’re in the mood to dip your toe into dividend stock investing, what you should look for are companies that have an established track record not only of high dividend yields, but also long term stability of both delivering dividends but also stock price.
 Rising dividend yields might seem appealing but are not always a reason for stockholders to celebrate.
 In 2018, for example, Ford had a super high dividend yield of almost 7%, but this simply reflected the fact the stock had lost nearly 50% of its value in the prior 5 years.
 Dividend yields are directly tied to the stock price.
 Confused?
 You won’t be after the next section.